gchrupala/supervision/msc.rst

 Practical info on MSc theses projects
 -------------------------------------

+- If you'd like to aim for a thesis grade above 8.0, keep in mind that in general you'll need to do publication-grade research.
+Discuss your ambitions with your supervisor from the very start.
 - Prepare a brief (1-2 pages) proposal outlining your research questions and methology within the first two weeks.
 - We'll have regular face-to-face meetings.
 If appropriate, in small